I did the math, here's the smartest way to use text-based electronic messaging

 - Very few options in terms of organizational capabilities

-- If you switch phones, you probably won't recieve SMS messages from other iPhone users until you also deactivate iMessage
+- If you switch phones, you probably won't receive SMS messages from other iPhone users until you also deactivate iMessage

 - Hijacks your SMS messaging system and routes messages through Apple servers